MorimaruKida/MorimaruKida.github.io/index.md

 _24 March 2023_
 ## New publication
 The second paper from my postdoctoral work is finally out!
 It's open-access.
-"Determinants of Microbial-Derived Dissolved Organic Matter Diversity in Antarctic Lakes" published in [***Environmental Science & Technology***](https://pubs.acs.org/doi/10.1021/acs.est.3c00249).
+"**Determinants of Microbial-Derived Dissolved Organic Matter Diversity in Antarctic Lakes**" published in [*Environmental Science & Technology*](https://pubs.acs.org/doi/10.1021/acs.est.3c00249).
 We revealed that the molecular diversity of DOM was driven by environmental dissimilarity rather than the spatial distance, contrary to the distance-decay of similarity usually observed in community ecology.
 <img src="/assets/img/images_large_es3c00249_0006.jpg" alt="image">